ovh/docs/pages/web/hosting/configure-database-server/guide.en-gb.md

 - Click on the `Configuration` tab.

-In the “**General configuration of MySQL”** box, you will see the configuration currently set for your database.
+In the **General configuration of MySQL** box, you will see the configuration currently set for your database.
 You can modify it directly, then click `Apply`{.action}.

 ![private-sql](images/private-sql-config02.png){.thumbnail}